xcl0/bangkok-weather-pipeline/README.md

 ### Bronze Layer

 The Bronze notebook calls the Open-Meteo API directly from Databricks and retrieves hourly Bangkok temperature data.

+The notebook calculates the request dates dynamically at runtime, retrieving a rolling seven-day weather forecast.
+The pipeline currently overwrites the Bronze table on each scheduled run so that it always contains the latest forecast window.

 The API response is converted into a Spark DataFrame and stored in: